CADmium: Fine-Tuning Code Language Models for Text-Driven Sequential CAD Design: Prompt Details

 For the text-to-CAD generation task, our fine-tuned Qwen Coder models take a natural language description as input.
 The specific format used to instruct the model to generate the corresponding JSON-based CAD sequence is shown in Figure~\ref{fig:generation_prompt}.

-To evaluate the quality of our CADmium annotations against Text2CAD expert annotations, we employed an LLM-as-a-judge setup using Gemma-3 12B~\citep{team2025gemma}, as described in Section~\ref{subsec:datasets} and with results presented in Figure~\ref{fig:annotation_stats}b.
-In this evaluation, 10,000 paired annotations (one from CADmium, one from Text2CAD expert for the same CAD model) were assessed.
-To mitigate positional bias, the CADmium and Text2CAD annotations were randomly assigned to the labels ``1.'' and ``2.'' within the user message presented to Gemma-3 12B.
-For optimizing the classification process and minimizing output variability, the model was explicitly instructed to respond with only a single digit (0, 1 or 2), allowing the judgment to be captured efficiently.
-The specific prompts used to instruct Gemma-3 12B for each of the four evaluation criteria are detailed as follows: \begin{itemize} \item The prompt for assessing \textbf{human-likeness} is shown in Figure~\ref{fig:human_likeness}. \item The prompt for assessing \textbf{clarity and readability} is shown in Figure~\ref{fig:clarity}. \item The prompt for assessing \textbf{visual faithfulness} (given image renders of the object) is shown in Figure~\ref{fig:visual_faithfullness}. \item The prompt for assessing \textbf{completeness} against the ground truth minimal JSON description is shown in Figure~\ref{fig:completeness}. \end{itemize}
+To evaluate the quality of our CADmium annotations against CADLLM and Text2CAD expert annotations, we employed an LLM-as-a-judge setup using both Gemma-3 12B~\citep{team2025gemma} and Mistral 3.2 Small \citep{mistral_small_3_2}, as described in Section~\ref{subsec:datasets} and with results presented in Figure~\ref{fig:annotation_stats}b.
+In this evaluation, 10,000 paired annotations (one from CADmium, one for CADLLM, one from Text2CAD expert for the same CAD model) were assessed.
+To mitigate positional bias, the annotations were randomly assigned to the labels ``1.'', ``2.'', and ``3.'' within the user message presented to Gemma-3 12B.
+For optimizing the classification process and minimizing output variability, the model was explicitly instructed to respond with only a single digit (0, 1, 2, or 3), allowing the judgment to be captured efficiently.
+The specific prompts used to instruct LLMs for each of the four evaluation criteria are detailed as follows: \begin{itemize} \item The prompt for assessing \textbf{human-likeness} is shown in Figure~\ref{fig:human_likeness}. \item The prompt for assessing \textbf{clarity and readability} is shown in Figure~\ref{fig:clarity}. \item The prompt for assessing \textbf{visual faithfulness} (given image renders of the object) is shown in Figure~\ref{fig:visual_faithfullness}. \item The prompt for assessing \textbf{completeness} against the ground truth minimal JSON description is shown in Figure~\ref{fig:completeness}. \end{itemize}